Our History

 Jerry's dad, Jeryl R. Fry, Sr., met and married Marian Mohr while both were attending the University of California, Berkeley.
 In 1955, they extended the farming operation to the Delta, in an area known as Terminous (within San Joaquin County).
 Due to urban encroachment in Mt.
 Eden (Hayward), they added more properties in Thornton, Lodi, Woodbridge and Acampo.
 Some properties were originally vineyards planted with old head trained Flame Tokay, Palomino, Zinfandel and Alicante.
 Today, the properties are planted with 12 different winegrape varieties.

-Jerry Fry studied agricultural engineering and soil science at U.C.
-Berkeley.
-He also received a master's degree in soil physics at U.C.
+Jerry Fry studied Agricultural Engineering at U.C.
+Berkeley and received a master's degree in Soil Physics at U.C.
 Davis.
 Alfreda Andrews attended and graduated from U.C.
 Berkeley where she majored in Political Science.
 Jerry's youngest son, Bruce, now the 5th generation member of the Mohr and Fry families, grew up working on the ranches part-time as he completed schooling.
-After receiving his degree in Agricultural Business Management from California Polytechnic State University, San Luis Obispo in 1995, he joined the family business full-time and now is the Vice President of Operations.
-Mohr-Fry Ranches started as, and remains, a family run business with multi-generations involved in all the day-to-day operations.
+After receiving his degree in Agricultural Business Management from California Polytechnic State University, San Luis Obispo in 1995, he joined the family business full-time and now is the Chief Executive Office.